ARMmbed/uvisor/docs/api/QUICKSTART.md

 and then use a GDB-compatible interface to flash the device, enable semihosting and access the uVisor debug messages.
 Please read the [Debugging uVisor on mbed OS](DEBUGGING.md) document for the detailed instructions.

 Once the uVisor debug messages are enabled, you will see your application fail.
-The failure is due to the first missing ACL being hit by the main box code.
+The failure is due to the first missing ACL being hit by the public box code.
 The message will look like:

 ```
 ***********************************************************